 · I edited my own film.

-· I made the costumes for the theatre
+· I made the costumes for the theater

 · I am an accomplished seamstress.

-· I made most of the props and painted most of the scenery, for the children’s theater.
+· I made the props and painted the scenery, for the children’s theater.

 · I have owned 5 businesses.